 Light Cardio

-Moderate exercises like jogging, brisk walking, swimming, and cycling are all activities that help manage PCOS symptoms.
+Moderate exercises like incline walks on the treadmill and hiking are all activities that help manage PCOS symptoms.
 These exercises can reduce insulin resistance and the associated risks of cardiovascular disease and type 2 diabetes.

 Doing just 30 minutes of light cardio a day can aid weight management, alleviate symptoms of anxiety and depression, boost energy levels, and improve the frequency of ovulation and menstrual cycles.